lume/variable/README.md

 }
 ```

-Now let's use it to make a class whose poperties we can react to changes of.
+Now let's use it to make a class whose poperties we can observe the changes of.

 ```js
 import {EventEmitter} from 'events'